rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 * **A company** is an outlet.
 In starting a company, people gain a widely available venue to iterate on a product, set of services, brand, and so on.
 Companies often draw an unanticipated set of skills out of people, like accounting and people management. [this might deserve it's own section]
 * **A meeting** is often an outlet.
 Once at [Watsi](https://watsi.org) in advance of big project we were starting, we had a  ["pre-mortem"](https://en.wikipedia.org/wiki/Pre-mortem) to collect ideas of how the project might fail and think of how we could prevent them.
 In creating a space for people to ask that question of themselves,
 * **A sketchbook or journal**.
 A sketchbook is an outlet.
 The purpose of its form is to be a dumping ground for ideas and drawings.
 A journal acts the same way — simply having the space to write about your day can be the starting point to recording and reflecting on it.

+Outlets are closely tied to the idea of publishing, but it doesn't mean all outlets are public.
+A journal is a good example of an outlet that stays private.
+The important quality of an outlet is that it's a destination that's different than the space where something is created, regardless of where that  destination is.

+Water has long been a symbol of creativity, so the expression seems fitting.

+In the biblical creation myth, before there was anything, there "the spirit hovering over the waters."
+Light, darkness, land, and sky all came from an oceanic setting.
+Iroquois stories tell of a giant turtle coming up from the depths of our watery planet to form the land we now live on.

 -->